mfish0005/contacts/README.md

-2. To build the helper libraries you need to be in the fish-common project's root: `cd projects/fish-common`

-3. Run `ng build projects/fish-common` and `cd` back into the `contacts-client` directory
+3. Run `ng build fish-common` to build the common library.